OUTEXPRESSION newspaper is a not a for profit publication of Gay West Community

 the intersection of Dundas West and Brock Avenue, the former Brockton Town Hall

-still stands (as a Nova Scotia bank branch, naturally).
-Way off in the distance,
+still stands (as a Scotiabank branch, naturally 1616 Dundas ast.
+W. ).
+Way off

-the skyscrapers of downtown Toronto are visable.
-A 15 minute bicycle ride to
+in the distance, the skyscrapers of downtown Toronto are visable.
+A 15 minute

 View of one of many murals, by local Ecuador born artist José